A3onn/wigraph/README.md

 This will generate each subgraphs __AND__ an image containing all nodes without edges, if you don't want it, you can use the `-a` parameter.

+Otherwise, you can use the `-n` parameter to remove all nodes without any edge and keep everything in one image, but keep in mind that the final image may stil be large.

 Even if you split the graph, images can be really big.
 You can choose to not draw probe responses with the `-e` argument, this will let the program able to split a bit more graphs.
 If you want to ignore all probe responses totally, you may use the `-i` argument.

 WiGraph uses [GraphViz](https://graphviz.org/) to generate images.
 The default used program is _sfdp_.
 You can choose another program by using the `-g` argument followed by the name of the program :